How super works

 How money paid into super is taxed

-Money paid into super from your before-tax salary (called before-tax contributions) is taxed at 15%.
-This includes super paid by your employer, salary sacrifice amounts, and any personal contributions you claim as a tax deduction.
+Before-tax contributions are generally subject to a tax rate of 15%.
+This is called 'contributions tax'.
+Before-tax contributions include super paid by your employer, salary sacrifice amounts, and any personal contributions you claim as a tax deduction.

 Your employer pays $550 into super for you — $82.50 is paid to the ATO as contributions tax and $467.50 goes into your account.

-If you earn more than $250,000 in a financial year (including super), you may have to pay an extra 15% tax on some or all of your before-tax contributions.
+If you earn more than $250,000 in a financial year (including your before-tax super contributions), you may have to pay an extra 15% tax on some or all of your before-tax contributions, as advised by the ATO.

 How investment earnings in super are taxed